 2. He also chooses not to mark spondees on the grounds (supposedly) that most spondees have a slightly stronger stress on the second syllable, so are really ‘heavy iambs’.
-Aside from the fact that this is generally only true of spondees within a 1st epitrite (i.e. the final dum-dum in ‘di-dum–dum–dum‘), or the fact that many pyrrhics could be described as ‘light iambs’, though he marks those, when you choose not to mark spondees you miss a lot of the expressive metrical patterning.
+Aside from the fact that this is generally only true of spondees within a 1st epitrite (i.e. the third syllable in “di-dum–dum–dum” often drops slightly in pitch relative to the beat syllables either side of it), or the fact that many pyrrhics could be described as ‘light iambs’, though he marks those, when you choose not to mark spondees you miss a lot of the expressive metrical patterning.
 For instance, this is Stephen Fry’s scansion of a line from Shakespeare’s first sonnet:-

 But THOU, conTRACted to thine OWN bright EYES

 And here’s mine:-